What Is a Ghost Kitchen?

 Since it is the third-party delivery company, not the ghost kitchen, who owns customer data and controls customer access, businesses that sign brand owned deals are at the mercy of the third-party delivery service they use.
 The delivery service can continually raise fees, because the virtual restaurant can’t make a change without losing all their customers and having to start over.

 Being locked into one delivery service has its significant risks, but it also comes with rewards.
 If your ghost kitchen is brand owned, the delivery app will want you to succeed and will often push more business your way.
-You will probably appear higher in the app’s search results page and receive other advertising aides.Back to Top
+You will probably appear higher on the app’s search results page and receive other advertising aids.

 Here are some advantages of operating a ghost restaurant over a traditional eatery: